If you have recently made the switch to an electric vehicle, you may be wondering – is it worth buying a home EV charger?

-Although you may think an EV home charger is an expensive option in comparison to three-pin plug charging, it’s a worthwhile investment in the long term.
-To illustrate this, Riverdale Leasing found that homes with an EV charger installed sell for 13% more than the local average.
-With the ban on the sale of new petrol and diesel cars from 2035, electric cars will soon become the norm.
-So, getting a home EV charge point is a great way to future proof your property and get ahead of the curve.
+Although you may consider an EV home charger an expensive option in comparison to three-pin plug charging, it’s a worthwhile investment in the long term.
+In fact, Riverdale Leasing found that 76% of homes with an electric car charger installed showed an increase in property value.
+And with the ban on the sale of new petrol and diesel cars from 2035, electric cars will soon become the norm.
+So, getting a home EV charge point is a great way to future-proof your property while simultaneously reaping cost benefits if you decide to sell.

-You can browse our exciting range of dedicated home EV charging points here.
+Browse our range of market-leading home electric vehicle chargers.
 Or, if you still don’t know where to start and prefer to speak to someone directly, call us on 03333 44 96 99 or fill in the contact form below.
 Our expert advisors are always happy to help and are available seven days a week to offer you free, unbiased advice.

 This type of electric charger has it's own cable to charge your car.

 This type of electric charger requires a seperate cable to charge your car.

 Spread over a 60 month period.